Gas, fees, and economics¶

 Mining economics¶

-A block at mainnet's 60s target with 5 WAVE subsidy + occasional fees produces ~7,200 WAVE/day to the global miner set.
-With one miner, that miner gets all of it; with N miners, each gets ~5 * (their_hashrate / total_hashrate) WAVE per block in expectation.
+A block at mainnet's 60s target with 5 WAVE subsidy plus occasional fees produces ~7,200 WAVE/day to the global miner set.
+With a single miner, that miner receives all of it; with N miners, each receives ~5 * (their_hashrate / total_hashrate) WAVE per block in expectation.

-Fee revenue is currently negligible vs subsidy — the chain has plenty of empty blocks.
-As usage grows, fees should grow with it.
+Fee revenue is negligible relative to subsidy at present — the chain has many empty blocks.
+As usage grows, fees grow with it.

-After the first halving (~4 years), subsidy drops to 2.5 WAVE/block; after the second, 1.25; etc. By halving ~30, subsidy is below the dust limit and fees become the only meaningful miner revenue.
+After the first halving (~4 years), subsidy drops to 2.5 WAVE/block; after the second, 1.25; and so on.
+By halving ~30, subsidy falls below the dust limit and fees become the sole meaningful miner revenue.